The Prague Congress Centre has a very rich history. See how this pompous building was build and how its face is changing.

 with total of 254 rooms.

-During reconstruction were modernized technical background, AV technology, Wi-Fi infrastructure, digital navigation system, but also the premises from new carpets, new furniture to modernization of toilets or cloakrooms.
+During the reconstruction of our premises the technical background, AV technology, Wi-Fi infrastructure, digital navigation system were modernised.
+Moreover the premises got also new carpets, new furniture and bathrooms and cloakrooms were modernised as well.

-Changing corporate identity in the same year 2017 symbolizes transformation into open, friendly and inspirational place, and is proof that the Prague Congress Centre is still going forward and keeping up with a new trends.
-Thanks to all the changes in recent years, today can Prague Congress Centre offer an unique, meaningful and quality experience from every congress, congress, concert, company event or exhibition.
+Changing corporate identity in the same year symbolized transformation into open, friendly and inspirational place, and is proof that the Prague Congress Centre is still going forward and keeping up with new trends.
+Thanks to all the changes in recent years, today the Prague Congress Centre offers a unique, meaningful and quality premises for every congress, congress, concert, company event or exhibition.

 – Annual meeting of the International Monetary Fund of the World Bank Group (MMF)